On a trip to New York City what would you do besides hit Broadway?

 Spend some time walking through The Ramble and Lake at Central Park.
 It's an incredible experience to navigate your way through the hustle and bustle of the streets of NYC and minutes later get lost in the quiet and serene setting of The Ramble and Lake.
 Enjoy your trip!

 Grand Central Terminal Turns 100 With PhotosConsider that when the terminal first opened automobiles were something of a novelty.
 And America was a much simpler place.
-In fact when Grand Central Terminal was first...
+In fact when Grand Central Terminal was first opened the American Dream was still very much alive and well.
+The terminal was first...

 I am off to the States soon but I have never been to NY.
 Where is best to go?